 Regularly reviewing your at-risk list can give you insights into factors that help automate a solution.

 - Is a promotion or free trial boosting your new sign-ups in a way that doesn't lead to long-term retention?

 Create an escalation process in Churn Buster

 Churn Buster makes it easy to develop a powerful escalation process to get your support team involved with at-risk campaigns.
-Through Churn Buster’s integrations, you can create alerts to notify your team at different stages of the recovery process.
+Churn Buster integrations allow you to create alerts to notify your team at different stages of the recovery process.

 These notifications could look like:

-- a Slack alert sent to a dedicated Slack channel
+- notifications sent to a dedicated Slack channel

 - a ticket created in your help desk software